Why Coaching?

 - Why go? (motivated elephant)

 In this metaphor, you must have a clear destination.
 The rider has the map to navigate the best route/path to the destination.
 The elephant can get you there, but only if it wants to.
-You have problems if the rider and the elephant are going together, but don’t know their destination.
-Or if a rider knows how to get to the destination, but the elephant wants to go somewhere else.
+You have a problem if the rider knows how to get to the destination, but the elephant wants to go somewhere else.
 (This is shorthand for “I know I should but I really don’t want to”).
 An elephant might want to get somewhere, but without a rider is likely to wander around and get lost…

 Why Coaching Works